Dave Matthews Band Caravan: Lineup

 Acoustic duo Dave Matthews & Tim Reynolds also performed a set during the Caravan.
 Carter Beauford and Stefan Lessard also sat in with some of the performers during their sets.
 Dave Matthews Band headlined all 3 shows with a full set.

 Lakeside, Chicago

 On April 7, 2011, Dave Matthews Band Caravan announced its second stop out of four on the tour.
-It was hosted in Chicago July 8 through 10 2011.
+It was hosted in Chicago July 8–10, 2011.
 This is the first event to ever be held at the site of a since-demolished steel mill known as the South Works, referred to by the Caravan as Lakeside.